jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-you encountered the following exceptions
+you ran into the following exceptions

 * :ref:`AssertionError`
 * :ref:`ModuleNotFoundError`